4 Tips for Growing Blueberries

 Pancakes, tarts, pies, we love adding blueberries to any recipe.
 And we’re not alone.

-Take advantage of peak fruiting season this July to celebrate this delicious little berry.
+Take advantage of the peak fruiting season this July to celebrate this delicious little berry.

-Not only delicious and popular, blueberries are one of the top 10 healthiest foods.
+Not only delicious and popular, but blueberries are also one of the top 10 healthiest foods.

 These nutritional powerhouses are packed with antioxidants that help guard against cancer and heart disease.
 Blueberries are low in calories, but rich in fiber and vitamins.
 One serving of blueberries serves up almost 25 percent of the recommended daily intake of Vitamin C. Plus, blueberries have a favorable impact on blood sugar regulation in persons already diagnosed with type 2 diabetes.